Dorian2002/RandomImage/README.md

 How to use :
 * 2 generating buttons, one with all color and an other with only the light colors of the first one.
 * 2 counter, the first for the height of the image, the second for the width.
 * A save button with a path enter and a file name enter.
-If u let the path and file name blank, a ``.png`` file will be created a the root of the disk.
+If you let the path and file name blank, a``.png`` file will be created a the root of the disk.
 * Right click on the image to change the current color of the pixel by a black pixel.
 * A button to rollback every click you've done on the image.